unicef/rhizome/docs/backend.rst

   this metadata when visiting the document_review page ''/source_data/document_review/<document_id>''

-Regarding POLIO-205 - How are we to determine the semantic identities of Regions in a complex regional heirarchy.
+Regarding POLIO-205 - How are we to determine the semantic identities of locations in a complex locational heirarchy.

 Consider the following wikipedia page: